XFydro/x3/README.md

     ```

 4. **Set Up in VS Code** (optional):
-   - Set up a task in VS Code to automatically run `.x3` files using the X3 interpreter.
+   - Install the X3 Runner extension from the vscode extension marketplace, and click the "run" button on a opened x3 file window.

 ### Hello World Example